 The Regional Fund for Science and Technology (FRCT) is a public agency of the Regional Government of the Azores, under the Regional Secretariat for Sea, Science and Technology (SRMCT), the authority responsible for the region RIS3 development and implementation.
 FRCT manages the regional funds available for science, technological development and innovation, promoting and integrating relevant research projects and providing research grants.
 It is also the privileged channel for the Regional Government of the Azores participation in research projects and collaborative activities with external entities.

-FRCT role in this project will be transversal in several phases of the project, giving inputs to WP2, for the existing rural business models; WP3, by giving inputs and validating the Living Lab methodology to be used; WP4, for the business model of the Living Lab; WP6, by sharing it regional experiences internally and with other projects; and WP7, giving its contribution for the dissemination of the project outputs.
+FRCT role in this project is transversal in several phases of the project, giving inputs to WP2, for the existing rural business models; WP3, by giving inputs and validating the Living Lab methodology to be used; WP4, for the business model of the Living Lab; WP6, by sharing it regional experiences internally and with other projects; and WP7, giving its contribution for the dissemination of the project outputs.

-Institute of Entrepreneurship Development (IED) –
+Institute of Entrepreneurship Development (IED) – Greece

 The Institute of Entrepreneurship Development (IED) was established in 2005.
 It is a Greek NGO committed to the promotion of innovation and enhancement of the entrepreneurship spirit.
 By recognizing entrepreneurship as a crucial for the development and cohesion of societies, it provides innovative solutions that address its vision of social and economic cohesion and development.
 It has been successfully implementing high quality entrepreneurship courses, tailor-made for the needs of the target group that each course aimed at.
 Many of the courses focused on groups or individuals coming from disadvantaged background (Roma, NEETs, People without formal education).